ScreamingHawk/web-vlc/README.md

 Copy your private key to `server/cert/private.pem`.
 Copy your certificate to `server/cert/public.pem`.

+For more information on how to generate these keys for your site you can check out this [blog post about Let's Encrypt][1].

 ### Video file structure

 Files must be organised like so: